jakoch/csgo-cli/README.md

 The file containing the logic for uploading the ShareCode is ShareCodeUpload.cpp.

 uploadShareCode() uses cURL to POST the ShareCode.
-Posting data to csgostats.gg is difficult, because the server is Cloudflare protected.
+Posting data to csgostats.gg is difficult because the server is Cloudflare protected.
-Even normal browsing behaviour can trigger a cloudflare redirect to a captcha page or a website ban.
+Even normal browsing behavior can trigger a cloudflare redirect to a captcha page or a website ban.

 Before we can POST one or multiple sharecodes, a GET request to csgostats.gg is needed to get a cURL connection handle, including all relevant cookies.
 The cURL handle is then re-used for one or more POST requests (sending the cookies as header data and the sharecode(s) as post data).

-The reponse is then parsed by processJsonResponse().
+The response is then parsed by processJsonResponse().
-There are 4 response possibilites:
+There are 4 response possibilities:
 There is a HTML response by Cloudflare, the HTML captcha page.
 There are 3 JSON response types by csgostats.gg: error, queued, complete.
 See testProcessJsonResponse()